bjorn/raccoin/getting-started.md

 ## Create a Portfolio

-When launching Raccoin, we are created with the welcome screen.
+When launching Raccoin, we are greeted with the welcome screen.

 ![Raccoin Welcome](/screenshots/raccoin-welcome.png)